Houston Psychiatrist

 The profession of psychiatry has a bit of an aura of mystery around it.
 What do the men and women of this profession actually do every day?

 Psychiatrists first train as medical doctors, although their work involves human thinking, emotions, and behavior.
-The fact that psychiatrists work with these less tangible areas of human experiences perhaps makes their work seem more mysterious than a regular medical doctor dealing with a physical disease state.
+The fact that psychiatrists work with these less tangible areas of human experiences perhaps makes their work seem more mysterious than a regular medical doctor dealing with a physical disease.

 Scientific discoveries in recent decades have broadened our understanding of mental health disorders, and we now know that thought, emotion, and behavior are rooted in the processes of the brain and nervous system.
 Disorders of thought, emotion, and behavior can often be treated with medications and a broad range of other psychotherapy treatment options.

-In essence, a psychiatrist’s job is to evaluate people for mental disorders, offer a diagnosis, and set out a treatment or management plan for the patient’s benefit.
+In essence, a psychiatrist’s job is to evaluate people for mental disorders, offer a diagnosis, and set out a treatment plan for the patient’s benefit.
 In some cases, treatment means a total recovery from the problem.
-For others, effective management of symptoms is the goal in psychiatric care.
+For others, effective management of symptoms is the goal.

 A psychiatrist’s advanced training in genetics and their understanding of family medical history allows them to provide a comprehensive evaluation of all factors involved in a patient’s condition.